Double Bottom Pattern

 Double Bottom Pattern Psychology

-This pattern is generally formed during volatile conditions which you can clearly see by the shape of the pattern.
-The purpose of the second low in the double bottom is to shake out investors by undercutting the first low before it is ready to officially breakout.
-This gets rid of any weak hands, only leaving room for more long-term investors.
+The purpose of the second low in the double bottom is to shake out “weak hands” by undercutting the first low before it is ready to officially break out.

 Try our free position size calculator to help determine how many shares to buy.